Khalid Mahmud Arif

-Biography
+Early life and education

-Khalid Mahmud Arif was born on 29 December 1930 in a Kakazai family in East Punjab, India and immigrated to Pakistan following the partition.
+Khalid Mahmud Arif was born on 29 December 1930 in a Pashtun-Kakazai family in East Punjab, India and immigrated to Pakistan following the partition.
 He attended Edwardes College in Peshawar and graduated in 1947.

-After passing the ISSB's examinations, he joined the Pakistan Military Academy in Kakul as a cadet and graduated in 1947, where he was selected to do advance training on Infantry tactics in Kohat, North-West Frontier Province.
+After passing the ISSB's examinations, he joined the Pakistan Military Academy in Kakul as a cadet in 1947, where he was selected to do advance training on Infantry tactics in Kohat, North-West Frontier Province.
 His family permanently moved in Kohat as he gained commissioned into the Armoured Corps.
 In 1952, he was selected for further military training in the United States and was sent to attend the United States Army Armor School at Fort Knox, where he graduated in specializing in the armoured tactics.
 He was further educated in Military College of Signals in Rawalpindi where he excelled in intelligence management, and graduated in the staff course degree from the Command and Staff College in Quetta, Balochistan, Pakistan.